A Stable Marriage Requires Communication

-We note that this model indeed generalizes the one from Section~\ref{sec:full-prefs}, in the sense that when the preference list of every participant contains all participants of the other side, then the definition of a stable marriage in this extended model (with respect to these preference lists) coincides with that of the simpler model (with respect to these preference lists when viewed as full preference lists).
-In particular, any marriage that is stable with respect to such preference lists prescribes for no participant to remain single.
+We note that this model of arbitrary (not necessarily full) preference lists generalizes the model of full preference lists described in Section~\ref{sec:full-prefs}.
+Indeed, if the preference list of each participant happens to contain all participants of the opposite gender, then the two notions of stability agree.
+In particular, any marriage that is stable with respect to such preference lists prescribes that no participant remains single.